Sands Point Light

-The Sands Point Lighthouse is located in the Incorporated Village of Sands Point in the Town of North Hempstead, in Nassau County, on the North Shore of Long Island, in New York, United States.
+The Sands Point Lighthouse is a historic lighthouse located within the Incorporated Village of Sands Point in the Town of North Hempstead, in Nassau County, on the North Shore of Long Island, in New York, United States.
 The fourth lighthouse to be established on Long Island, this 1809 stone tower was built by an American Revolutionary War veteran who stayed on as its first keeper for many years.
 The Lighthouse is sometimes referred to the Mitchell Lighthouse, after Samuel L. Mitchell, the man who fought for it to be constructed.

 Construction

 In 1806, New York State Governor Daniel D. Tompkins purchased 5 acre of land from Benjamin Hewlett to be used for the lighthouse.
 Revolutionary War veteran Noah Mason completed construction of the Lighthouse in 1809 and became the first keeper.
 The Lighthouse was 40 ft high and octagonal in shape with four windows on the south side and had a four feet thick base and made of coursed brown stone.
 The lighting apparatus was eleven lamps and reflectors, arranged on two tables so that the fixed white light aimed at vessels transition between Long Island Sound and the East River.
 In 1856, a fifth-order Fresnel lens was installed, producing a flashing light every thirty seconds.